html format – updated April 2018

 - liquid measuring cup and spoons

-- Dissolve citric acid powder in cool water.
-Pour it into cool milk and using a whisk, stir gently for two minutes to disperse well.
-(Use only citric acid powder and the milk must be cold temperature.)
+Dissolve citric acid powder in cool water.
+Pour it slowly into cold milk (40-50°F/4-10°C) while stirring gently for 1 minute to disperse well.

-- Heat the milk to 88 degrees F on medium-low heat.
-Stir occasionally.
-When 88F, remove from heat.
+- Heat the milk to 88°F (31.1°C) on medium-low heat, stir occasionally, taking 15 minutes to reach desired temp.
+When 88°F, turn off stove.
 Try to keep the temperature in the room warm so that the pot does not cool down too much.

-- Dilute rennet in water.
-Gently stir rennet into milk using whisk for 15-20 seconds with a top to bottom and clockwise motion.
-Stir the top for another 10-15 seconds to make sure the cream doesn’t separate.
+- Dilute rennet in cool water.
+Gently stir rennet into milk for only 15-20 seconds with a top to bottom and clockwise motion (see illustration at right).
+End by slowing the milk to a stop.

-- Allow the milk to remain still for 15 minutes while it coagulates.
+Allow the milk to remain still for 15 minutes while it coagulates.
 Check the firmness of curd (see photo on right).
-Insert a finger or knife at an angle and lift up.
+Insert a knife or finger at an angle and lift up.
 When the curd is ready, the cut will be clean and firm (not jagged or soft).

-- Cutting the curd: Using a knife, cut the curd following the illustration at right.
+Cutting the curd: Using a long knife, cut the solidified milk into ½” curds by following the illustration.
 The curd should cut easily and hold shape without falling apart.
 (If it falls apart, stop and wait a few more minutes.)

-- Let curds remain undisturbed for 5 minutes.
+- Let curds remain undisturbed for 5-10 minutes to “heal”.

 - Apply low heat and stir gently with a wooden spoon so as to keep curds separated.
-Slowly heat curds to 108 degrees F within a 15 minute period.
-Shut off heat and continue to stir for an additional 15-20 minutes.
-The curd will shrink as the whey is expelled from them in this step (and can be stirred easier as they get smaller).
-Using your hands to break up the large curds is acceptable in mozzarella making (not acceptable for hard cheeses) and may speed up the process.
+Slowly heat curds to around 104°F (40°C) within a 15-minute period.
+Shut off heat and continue to stir for an additional 15-20 minutes or until curds are finished.
+The curd will shrink and become denser as the whey is expelled – they will go from ½ inch squares down to large cottage cheese size.
+Use a knife to cut large curds into smaller sizes.
 The curds are ready when they all start to mat together.
-To test, pinch a piece of curd.
-The curd should be elastic and not burst open.
+To test, pinch a piece of curd or grab a handful of curd and try to form a ball.
+The curd should form a ball and be elastic but not burst open, matte not glossy, sticky not slick.

-- Drain curds, by pouring them into a colander with a pot underneath to collect the whey for ricotta.
-Set aside whey pot and put colander in the sink or in a large bowl.
-Flip the curd once to help knit together the curd into one mass, then let drain for 10-15 minutes.
+Pour curds into a colander (with a pot underneath if you want to collect the whey for ricotta).
+Set aside whey pot and put colander in the sink or in a large bowl to drain.
+Flip the curd once to help knit together the curd into one mass.

-- After letting the curd set and while the water is heating up, move the curd to a cutting board and cut every one inch into long strips. [see diagram at right] Lay strips on their side and cut again in one inch strips.
+While the salt water is heating, move the curd onto a cutting board and cut into long 1” strips [see diagram at right].
+If the strips are thick, lay strips on their side and cut as needed to make 1”x1” strips.

-- When the water is to temperature, remove from heat and place somewhere with lots of head space for pulling the curd.
+- When the water reaches 170°F, remove from heat and place somewhere with lots of head space for pulling the curd, like a kitchen island.

-- Carefully place the strips in the pot one at a time until all of the curd is in the pot.
-Using one or two wooden spoons, slowly lift the curds upward use gravity to stretch the curds into mozzarella cheese.
-The cheese will begin to get stringy/ropy and will become shiny.
-Stretch for up to 10 minutes or until all of the lumps are stretched out and the cheese is in one mass lump.
+- Carefully place strips in the pot one at a time until all of the curd is in the pot.
+Using one or two wooden spoons, slowly lift the curds upward – use gravity to stretch the curds into mozzarella cheese.
+The cheese will begin to get ropy and shiny.
+Stretch for up to 10 minutes or until all of the lumps are smoothed out and the cheese is in one mass lump.
+Do not stretch longer than 10 min or the cheese may get tough.

-- Remove the cheese from the water into a mold* or bowl.
-The cheese can be shaped into small balls or a braid at this time.
-Then place the cheese into cold or iced water until the cheese is cold and firm textured (a few hours, can be refrigerated).
+- Remove cheese from the water and place on counter if wanting to shape into small balls or a braid.
+Or place the whole ball of cheese into a glass bowl or cheese mold and set in cold or iced water until the cheese is cool and firm textured.
+Refrigerate once cool.
 It is now ready to eat!

-This cheese will taste good for a week, but also freezes well, so it is recommended to only keep out the amount that will get eaten fresh within a few days and immediately freeze the extra.
-Mozzarella freezes well as whole rounds or cut slices.
-A convenient method is to shred the cheese and lay out on a baking sheet with wax paper underneath.
-Place in freezer for an hour or two, then remove and break up the frozen cheese into little pieces.
-Store in a sealed container (plastic gallon bags work well).
+Storage tips: Fresh Mozzarella cheese will taste good for up to a week if stored in the fridge.
+If made into small balls, can be stored in a brine solution.
+Mozzarella freezes well, so it is recommended to only keep out the amount that will get eaten fresh within a few days and immediately freeze the extra in blocks or shredded, to be pulled out as needed.
+(Freeze shredded cheese like you would berries: spread out shredded cheese on a lined baking sheet, place in freezer for an hour or two until frozen, break up the frozen cheese into little pieces.
+Store in a sealed container in freezer.)

 - Why is “raw” milk best?